Sharky999/Axon-Bodycam/README.md

 - Some games with aggressive anti-cheat may block overlays
 - Try running the game in borderless windowed mode

+### Screen shows "REC FAILED"
+- Ensure you disable recording keybinds in OBS settings
+- Ensure you disable Replay keybinds in OBS Settings

 ---

 ## 📋 Requirements